EntryPrune: Neural Network Feature Selection using First Impressions: Experiments

 In this section, we highlight some additional aspects to give a more complete picture of EntryPrune.
 We include a comparison of the computational efficiency with similar methods, an ablation study of the impact of the chosen change metric, and an investigation of the impact and feasible ranges of hyperparameters.
 Additionally, we provide analyses of feature selection stability in Appendix~\ref{sec:a:stability} and stopping criteria in Appendix~\ref{sec:a:stopping}.

 \paragraph{Computational efficiency.} We examine the comparative computational costs with two other approaches, NeuroFS and LassoNet.
 Both are well-performing sparse and dense neural network based methods, respectively.
-One apparent disadvantage of our approach is that, since candidate features are chosen randomly, it generally requires more training epochs than other approaches to ensure that all features get the chance to enter the network.
+One apparent disadvantage of our approach is that, since candidate features are chosen randomly, it generally requires more training epochs than gradient-based approaches to ensure that all linearly correlated features have a chance to enter the network (see also Appendix \ref{sec:a:gradvrandom}).
 This motivates comparing the overall runtime of the approaches.

 We measure the wall-clock time for selecting $K=50$ features, using two wide and two long datasets, with settings otherwise as in the main experiment.
 For NeuroFS, we use the setup from the original publication: a 3-layer sparse MLP with 1000 neurons in each layer, limiting the training epochs to 100.
 For LassoNet, we use the same MLP architecture as for EntryPrune, i.e., one hidden layer with 100 neurons.
 We keep all other settings at the LassoNet package defaults.\footnote{The LassoNet package is available at \url{https://github.com/lasso-net/lassonet}.} Each configuration is run five times.